School Logo

 To enable all children to develop fluency, problem solving and reasoning skills so that they enjoy Maths and can confidently apply their mathematical skills in real life and across the curriculum.

-We aim for the children to be given the opportunity to develop their mathematical understanding, improve fluency and build on their problem solving abilities and to develop their mathematical reasoning skills.
-We will provide opportunities to solve problems in multiple ways to understand the how and why behind a mathematical concept.
-By allowing children to achieve this, we are giving them the ability to use the skills they have learnt and to then transfer them to any section of the Maths curriculum.
+Children are given the opportunity to develop their mathematical understanding, improve fluency and build on their problem solving abilities and to develop their mathematical reasoning skills.
+We provide opportunities to solve problems in multiple ways to understand the how and why behind a mathematical concept giving them the ability to use the skills they have learnt and to then transfer them to any section of the Maths curriculum.

 Throughout each mathematical concept, children are guided towards becoming more independent in understanding themselves what they will need to use in order to achieve the learning intention.